 Our engineers are experienced in performing RAID 6 data recovery by rebuilding the entire array.
 However, unforeseen physical damage is usually the main concern with a RAID 6 array.
 We recommend doing regular health checks and setting up alarms to receive notifications about failures.
 This way, when one drive in your RAID 6 array fails, you will notice the slightly hampered performance and warning signs.

-Note: if you experienced RAID 6 failure, you can contact our customer service to apply for a free evaluation.
+Note: if you experienced RAID 6 failure, you can contact our customer service to apply for an evaluation.
 Additionally, after we recover your lost data, we will provide you with a backup plan.
 This way, we ensure that you never face such an issue anymore.

 Again, just because RAID 6 has excellent fault tolerance does not mean you should use it as your backup disk.

 - Damage causing scratching to the disk platters

 - Damage to other component pieces, affecting I/O performance